-• Handling qualities and performance throughout the operating envelope (including on ground) caused by the installation and loads carried; including movement and dynamic effects, relative position, inertia and abnormal release.
+• Handling qualities and performance throughout the operating envelope (including on ground) caused by the installation and loads carried; including movement and dynamic effects, relative position,

 • Normal and emergency conditions including egress from air vehicle on land and at sea.

 • Limit of suspended load (weight and distance from aircraft) and impact on structure including harmonic resonance and the effect of gusts and oscillations.